VOL. IV - APPENDIX I

 Alice Emma Stranack was my maternal grandmother.
 Her parents were William Wood Stranack (Appendix H) and Alice Rumney who married on 11 November 1900 at St Peters, Bethnal Green.

-I have only been able to trace Emma's ancestry back to her grandparents, but the little that is known, is detailed below:
+I have only been able to trace Alice's ancestry back to her grandparents, but the little that is known, is detailed below:

 William Rumney and Abigail Cox

 Later censuses suggest that William Rumney was born around 1819 in Hatfield.
 His wife Abigail was born in the same year in Ayott St Lawrence

 At the time of the 1851 census, William and Abigail were living at Halls Gard, Park Street, Hatfield.
 William was a 32 year old farm labourer.
 They had four children:

 - Francis William Rumney.
 Baptised 27 February 1842 in Hatfield

 - George Rumney.
 Baptised 25 February 1844 in Hatfield (Reg Gen March Qtr 1844 Hatfield 6 538).
 Died 1860 in Hatfield.

 - Abraham Rumney.
 Baptised 25 March 1849 in Hatfield (Reg Gen March Qtr 1849 Hatfield 6 572).

 By 1861 the family were living at Right of Way Cottages, St Albans Road, Hatfield.
 William, aged 42 is a woodman.
 His wife Abigail, aged 44, is a straw plait maker.
 Their sons Thomas, aged 15 and Abraham, aged 12 are both agricultural labourers.
 Three further children had been born: